 While the rise of Nationalism is a well-documented, widely discussed and explored historical phenomenon, certain segments of society, country-wise and internationally have always been more susceptible to extreme views and attitudes.
 Even today, extremism is a global risk for stability, development and security.
 As inequalities become more obvious, groups and individuals, especially those personally affected, are more prone to shifting blame over to a real or imaginary threat and finding comfort in eliminating, or drastically diminishing that threat's well-being, when a distinguishable group of people is involved.
-While this kind of attitude is known by many names, it is treatable
+While this kind of attitude is known by many names, it is treatable and obvious.

-What the Bulgarian Youth Organization Should Be

-By Strashimir Guev '35

-In the second issue of the Rilski Shepot appeared an aticle under the title "The Youth Organization of Contemporary Germany."
-The amazement of the author at the contemporary organization of the German youth and the desire that it should be the example and the almof Bulgarian youth is clear and obvious.
 But should it be?
 Is it worthy to promote that idea?
+Nowadays a great deal is spoken about national education.
+But when treating and solving this problem, it appears that the notion of national education which is expressed in "organization of youth" is very often wrongly and not clearly enough understood, and for that reason almost the worst ways of educating youth in the spirit of nationalism are chosen.
+In order that this should not happen, it is necessary that some basic notions and terms whose meaning solve the question be made clearer.
+It is true, the necessity for a youth organization is felt today more than ever because the problem of nationalism is imposed on every youth who is trying to accommodate himself to the reality in which he lives.
+But what indeed may serve as an example and scentificat the provide

+What the Bulgarian Youth Organization Should Be By Strashimir Guev '35

+In the second issue of the Rilski Shepot appeared an atticle under the title "The Youth Organization of Contemporary Germany."
+The amazement of the author at the contemporary organization of the German youth and the desire that it should be the example and the aim of Bulgarian youth is clear and obvious.
+But should it be?
+Is it